Reynolds Michael Tan: Tan political clan

-Reynolds Michael is a member of the ruling Tan political clan of Samar.
+Reynolds Michael belongs to the influential Tan political clan of Samar, one of the province’s dominant political families.

+Since 2022, Reynolds Michael, together with his siblings Sharee Ann Tan and Stephen James Tan, has been part of the province’s incumbent political leadership.

-His sister Sharee Ann Tan is the incumbent governor.
-She served the same position from 2010 to 2019.
-Sharee Ann was Samar's 2nd District Congresswoman from 2007 to 2010 and from 2019 to 2022.
+Sharee Ann Tan is the incumbent governor of Samar, a position she has held since 2022.
+She previously served as governor from 2010 to 2019, and also represented Samar’s 2nd District in the House of Representatives from 2007 to 2010 and again from 2019 to 2022.

-His older brother Stephen James Tan is the incumbent congressman of Samar's 1st District and was the Vice Governor from 2010 until 2019.
+Stephen James Tan is the incumbent representative of Samar’s 1st District, serving since 2022.
+Prior to his election to Congress, he served as vice governor of Samar from 2010 to 2019.

-His mother Milagrosa Tan served as Sangguniang Panlalawigan Member for Samar's 2nd District from 1998 to 2001, governor from 2001 to 2010, Samar's 2nd District Congresswoman from 2010 to 2019 and governor again from 2019 until her death.
+Their mother, Milagrosa Tan, held several key positions in Samar’s local government.
+She served as a member of the Sangguniang Panlalawigan for Samar’s 2nd District from 1998 to 2001, governor from 2001 to 2010, representative of Samar’s 2nd District from 2010 to 2019, and governor again from 2019 until her death.

-His uncle, Arnold V. Tan is the incumbent vice governor since 2022.
+His paternal uncle, Arnold V. Tan, has served as the vice governor of Samar since 2022.

-His other uncle, Ruben V. Tan was a Sangguniang Panlalawigan Member for Samar's 2nd District from 1995 to 1998.
-Ruben a replacement candidate for Reynolds Michael's father Ricardo Tan who died before the election.
+Another paternal uncle, Ruben V. Tan, served as a member of the Sangguniang Panlalawigan for Samar’s 2nd District from 1995 to 1998.
+He became a replacement candidate for Reynolds Michael’s father, Ricardo Tan, who died before the election.